 Early in Bill’s career, he learned financial planning techniques for the affluent, and has strived to apply those insights to all households regardless of wealth.
 He has a track record of successfully developing products and services in executive leadership roles at H&R Block, Advisor Software, and Charles Schwab.

-He has an MBA from UCLA’s Anderson School and is a Trustee of the Securities Industry Institute at Wharton.
+He has an MBA from UCLA’s Anderson School and is a former Trustee of the Securities Industry Institute at Wharton.

 Principal – Research